|San José State University|

 Which Contain a Strange Quark

-This material stems from a model of quarks being spherical shells of charge and hadrons being concentric spheres of quarks.
+This material stems from a model of quarks being spherical shells of charge and mass.
+Hadrons are concentric spheres of quarks.
 A previous study established estimates of densities, volumes and masses for Up and Down quarks in their three different varieties of small, medium and large.
-These estimates are based upon the characteristics of nucleons and pi mesons.
+These estimates are based upon the characteristics of nucleons and pi mesons such as magnetic moments.
 It is presumed that these characteristics are intrinsic properties of the quarks and carry over to quarks in other particles.

 This material is to investigate the characteristics of quarks in relation to those of hadrons which include a Strange quark along with an Up or Down quark.
 These are called hyperons.
 There are also mesons containing Strange quarks.
 These are called kaons or k-mesons.
 They include a Strange quark and an anti-version of an Up quark or a Down quark.